utkarsh-curki/GenAI-Interview/README.md

 Note: You are free to use any tool, language, approach and LLM's

+## System Capability Overview

+The system must be capable of accurately populating any provided template file (in Excel or CSV format) using one or multiple source files (also in Excel or CSV format).
+This process should be powered by AI/GenAI or intelligent software logic.

+The solution must be dynamic and adaptable, meaning it cannot rely on hardcoded mappings or assumptions.
+It should intelligently interpret the structure and content of both the template and source files to perform accurate data population, regardless of the specific format or content of the files provided.

 ### Some resources:
 1. Groq Free API: https://console.groq.com/home
 ---